J4KEWasNotHere/DeskBot-ChatAI/README.md

 - Increase `timeout` in `requests.get` if you face slow responses.
 - The app is intentionally minimal - adapt the prompt or UI to your needs.
 - If you want to make it executable, head to [PyInstaller's Documentation](https://pyinstaller.org/en/stable/).
+- Pollinations API endpoint can take other seperate arguments.

 ---